Ayankhan404/Wisabi-Bank-ATM-Transaction-Data-Analytics-Project/README.md

 # Wisabi-Bank-ATM-Transaction-Data-Analytics-Project/Report
+# Overview: The purpose of this project is to analyze the ATM transaction data for Wisabi Bank to gain insights on customer behavior, ATM usage, and identify opportunities to improve the bank's services.
 # Business Problems
 ## Wisabi Bank wants to answer several business problem questions related to its ATM transactions data, which include:
 i.
 What is the average transaction amount by location and transaction type?